 What Comes After

-Once you've modernized to .NET 8, you're positioned for:
+Once you've modernized to .NET 8, you're positioned for options that weren't practical before:

 Conclusion

-The goal isn't just to move to a newer .NET version — it's to create an architecture that you can maintain and evolve for the next decade.
+The goal isn't just to move to a newer .NET version — it's to create an architecture that you can maintain, extend, and operate confidently for the next decade.